Middle-earth in video games: The Embracer Group era (2022–present)

 In 2022, Warner Bros.
 Games lost the rights to publish Middle-Earth games, after the sale of Middle-earth Enterprises to Embracer Group, the parent company of THQ Nordic.
 Various companies then stepped up to develop or publish their own Middle-Earth games licensed by MEE.

 An action-adventure game, titled The Lord of the Rings: Gollum and focusing on the titular character, was announced by Daedalic Entertainment in March 2019.
 The game was originally scheduled for release in 2021, which would end up being pushed to 2022, until publisher Nacon announced a release date of 25 May 2023 for Microsoft Windows and various non-Nintendo consoles available at the time, with a Nintendo Switch version being planned.
 The game was released to generally negative reviews, and the Switch version remains unreleased as of 2025.

 Ahead of Gollums initial release, a new mobile game, titled The Lord of the Rings: Heroes of Middle-earth, was released for iOS and Android on May 10, 2023 by Electronic Arts, and was the first game to be released by the publisher since 2009's The Lord of the Rings: Conquest.
 It is a turn-based role-playing game developed by EA Capital Games that plays similarly to its previously developed Star Wars: Galaxy of Heroes.
 However, nearly a year after worldwide launch, Electronic Arts prematurely ended support for the game, shutting it down on May 24, 2024, amidst the turmoil of the 2023–2024 video game industry layoffs that affected the company's development projects.

 The Lord of the Rings: Return to Moria is a survival-crafting multiplayer game for ninth-generation consoles (PlayStation 5 and Xbox Series) and computers, developed by Free Range Games and published by North Beach Games, first released on October 24, 2023 on Microsoft Windows.
 The story takes place during the Fourth Age and follows a company of dwarves as they try to retake their homeland Moria and restore the long-lost ancient kingdom of Khazad-dûm.
 In 2024 Weta Workshop announced a non-violent Middle-Earth game about the peaceful life of Hobbits in the Shire, titled Tales of the Shire: A Lord of the Rings Game, which was released by Private Division on July 29, 2025 on the same platforms as Return to Moria, plus the Nintendo Switch.

+In 2026, Warhorse Studios confirmed that a new open-world RPG which is set to take place in the Middle-earth is in development.